Azilone/GoMediaMinify/README.md

 ### What It Does

 ✅ **Converts everyday photos**: JPG/HEIC → AVIF/WebP (up to 90% smaller, visually very close)
 ✅ **Compresses videos smartly**: MOV/MP4 → H.265/AV1 (60% smaller, great quality)
-✅ **Perfect for memories**: Family photos, vacation videos, phone camera content
-✅ **Keeps originals safe**: Never overwrites your files
-✅ **Organizes by date**: Uses photo metadata to sort by actual date taken
-✅ **Resume anywhere**: Stop and continue later without losing progress
+✅ **Organizes by date**: Uses photo metadata to sort by actual date taken ✅ **Keeps originals safe**: Never overwrites your files ✅ **Resume anywhere**: Stop and continue later without losing progress

 ### Ideal Use Cases ✅
-- Family photo collections from phones/cameras
-- Vacation and travel videos
-- Social media content backup
+- Household photo libraries that mix phone shots and camera images and need dependable backups.
+- Trip or event footage where large 4K/HD videos benefit from smaller H.265/AV1 versions.
-- Preparing collections for cloud providers like Google Photos
+- Preparing libraries for cloud or NAS syncing when storage quotas are tight.
-- Freeing up phone/computer storage
-- Creating shareable memory archives

 ### Not Recommended For ❌
 - Professional RAW file workflows